Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models/README.md

 # ML Models for the Titanic and Ames Housing datasets
 This project constructs machine learning pipelines for two classic datasets.
-The notebook showcases a complete ML workflow, from acquiring and analyzing data to training models and predicting labels.
+The Jupyter notebook outlines a complete ML workflow, from acquiring and analyzing all the features to training models and predicting labels.

 ## Dataset Descriptions
 >I. Titanic Dataset